Museum of Health Care

-The Museum of Health Care is located in Kingston, Ontario, Canada in the Ann Baillie Building on the Kingston General Hospital site and covers medical history from the 18th century to the modern era.
+The Canadian Museum of Health Care (operating as the Museum of Health Care at Kingston) is located in Kingston, Ontario, Canada in the Ann Baillie Building on the Kingston General Hospital site and covers medical history from the 18th century to the modern era.
 Its research and collection are searchable on-line via their website and online catalogue.

 Ann Baillie Building

 The historic Ann Baillie Building is a 1904 Beaux-Arts style limestone structure and National Historic Site of Canada commemorating the history of nursing education in Canada.

 Originally a dormitory, the Ann Baillie Building was designed by Kingston architect William Newlands to house 26 nursing students at the Kingston General Hospital's School of Nursing; its construction was supported by fundraising efforts by the Nurses Alumnae Association.
 While the first nursing students at Kingston General enrolled in 1886 and graduated in 1888 (the programme being lengthened to three years in 1905), originally nursing student accommodations were located within the hospital itself as quarters both overcrowded and at risk of contamination with infectious disease.

 The School of Nursing closed in 1974, after the Ontario provincial government transferred the training of nurses to colleges and universities.
 As Queen's University constructed its own residence for nursing students, Waldron Tower, the original dormitory was vacated.
 The building was historically designated by the City of Kingston under the Ontario Heritage Act in 1994 and recognised to be of national historic significance by the Historic Sites and Monuments Board in 1997.

 The original Ann Baillie Building from 1904 in Beaux-Art style.

 "One of the earliest nurses' residences in Canada, this stately building symbolizes the development and recognition of nursing as a profession.
 The home was completed in 1904 for students at the Kingston General Hospital nursing school, who cared for patients in the wards and operating rooms as part of their training.
 The building was later named in honour of Ann Baillie, a graduate of the school and its superintendent from 1924 to 1942.
 Here as elsewhere, a place of their own helped nurses shape a professional role indispensable to health care within the hospital and the community."